Python-Markdown/markdown/docs/extensions/api.md

 Preprocessors inherit from `markdown.preprocessors.Preprocessor` and implement a `run` method, which takes a single parameter `lines`.
-This parameter is the entire source text stored as a list of Unicode string, one per line.  `run` should return its processed list of of Unicode strings, one per line.
+This parameter is the entire source text stored as a list of Unicode strings, one per line.  `run` should return its processed list of Unicode strings, one per line.

 #### Example